Where to find healthy food in Shanghai

 They have food stores, an online store, and café.
 You can find any kind of superfood (no spirulina unfortunately), and other healthy ingredients.
 They also organize healthy food Shanghai events, which teach you how to use their products.
 But watch out for expiration dates and integrity of the packets, not to mention the prices that are higher than the other mentioned shopping places.

-If you are a super-laowai, you should have a Taobao account already, otherwise ask your Chinese colleagues, they will definitely help you to shop online; They love it!
+If you are a super-laowai, you should have Taobao and Yihaodian accounts already, otherwise ask your Chinese colleagues, they will definitely help you to shop online; They love it!

 Most times, I browse the above listed stores first for my healthy food Shanghai essentials, and then get my final shopping done at these relatively cheap marketplaces: (You can find expiring products on special offer too.)